BEST PRACTICES IN CHOOSING YOUR IOT DEVICES AND DATA MANAGEMENT SOLUTIONS

 It’s an easy one to disregard – while some aspects of IoT solutions may look promising, not everything can fit into every single enterprise’s needs.
 And these requirements are most often diverse and unique to the enterprise itself.

-If you take a look at the what’s available in the market, IoT solutions being deployed can range from remote asset tracking, asset maintenance to logistics and mobility management, automation on factory-specific work and even predictive capabilities.
-Only one thing rings true for all of these available solutions – enterprises can make full use of only one and not all aspects of the solution which shouldn’t be the case.
+If you take a look at what’s available in the market, IoT solutions being deployed can range from remote asset tracking, asset maintenance to logistics and mobility management, automation on factory-specific work and even predictive capabilities.
+Only one thing rings true for all of these available solutions – all enterprises can benefit from only ONE but not ALL aspects of the solution which shouldn’t be the case.
 When you select the “right” IoT device management platform, you must nit-pick carefully from a variety of features and promises.

 There are a number of device management solutions that exist and are currently in use for their own key features and branding.

-And yet some others do stand out for connecting their solutions to new generation systems.
-For example: Greenwave Systems, Telit, Wind River and some others that take IoT device management platforms up a notch by enabling edge-to-cloud security features that are built in.
+And yet some others do stand out for connecting their solutions to new generation systems and that take IoT device management platforms up a notch by enabling edge-to-cloud security features that are built in.

 One obvious thing to remember when you’re looking for a device management solution – go for the one that tailors in your most critical needs and integrates some salient features which only work for your enterprise.

-Your current IT Team must ensure that any solution you deploy will be capable of doing these three (3) key attributes:
+Your current IT Team must ensure that any solution you deploy must be capable of doing these three (3) key attributes:

 The very best of IoT Device Management Solutions understand the importance of deployment versatility without sacrifice to the consumer.
 They should seamlessly coalesce data management and understand why this dictates device management.
 Data is an enterprise’s treasure and securing it takes priority at the end of the day.
 However, aside from rock solid security, leveraging all that information to solve problems for the enterprise makes it the most ideal solution ever.

-Above all, an error-free and cost-effective solution are what matters for an enterprise.What Enterprises look for is a provider who can build a platform around their target prerequisites.
-The most high-value IoT device management solutions may take on many other important features but they can only stand out if they excel at the grassroots level because of customer-specific and bespoke fetures.
+Above all, an error-free and cost-effective solution are what matters for an enterprise.What Enterprises look for is a provider who builds a platform around their target prerequisites.
+The most high-value IoT device management solutions may take on many other important features but they can only stand out if they excel at the grassroots level because of customer customizations bespoken of an enterprise.